stubpy.imports

 Import scanning

 scan_import_statements() uses ast.parse() on the raw source text rather than inspecting the loaded module.
-This means it captures all imports — including conditional ones — and works even when some imports fail to resolve at runtime.
+This means it captures all imports — including inline ones inside function bodies — and works even when some imports fail to resolve at runtime.

 Cross-import heuristic